 Wouldn't the file read callback have to wait until all the other connections are served?

-Event driven model vs. thread per request
+Event-driven vs. dedicated thread per request model

 Serving a request is split into small chunks